Mark Pretti Nature Tours, L.L.C.

 From the lodge, we drive up to 2600 meters where we'll look for another suite of Santa Marta endemics, including Santa Marta bush-tyrant, Santa Marta warbler, black-cheeked (Santa Marta) mountain tanager, rusty-headed and streak-capped spinetails, Sierra Nevada (rufous) antpitta, and yellow-crowned whitestart.
 Among the four parrot species found in the area, three - scaly-naped parrot, red-billed parrot, and scarlet-fronted parakeet - can be fairly common and conspicuous, while the third, the endangered Santa Marta parakeet, can be uncommon and elusive.
 We’ll be looking and listening for this species on the way up the mountain, particularly in spots where there are wax palms which the parakeets use for nesting.
 Options for close-up viewing here vary, and some luck is usually required to see these birds well.......but so far we've never missed them.
 In addition to the specialties, other high elevation birds include Andean siskin, plushcap, white-throated tyrannulet, great thrush, flammulated treehunter, yellow-bellied chat-tyrant, and the fairly common but hard to see brown-rumped tapaculo.

-We conclude the trip at Playa La Roca, an excellent beachfront lodge that provides good access to the Guajira Peninsula as well as nearby lowland moist forest.
+We conclude the trip at Finca La Jorara, an excellent lodge near the north coast that provides good access to the Guajira Peninsula as well as nearby lowland moist forest.
 This scenic and tranquil spot also has the best food of the trip.

 Adjacent to the lush desert scrub are coastal lagoons with water levels that fluctuate with the rains.
 Of course in June, there are few migratory shorebirds, but it's always interesting to see which species oversummer or arrive very early.
 In addition to resident collared plovers, we’ve had greater and lesser yellowlegs, whimbrel, short-billed dowitcher, spotted sandpiper, black-bellied plover, least and western sandpipers, pectoral sandpiper, and willet.
 In addition to the common waders are a few spectacular ones.
 American flamingo numbers vary and scarlet ibis is rare.
 We almost always find double-striped thick-knee on the sandy flats or in nearby cattle pastures.
 Carib grackles are common near the village, gray kingbird is uncommon near the coast, and the fishing village of Camarones is the only place on this route where I’ve seen a small group of house sparrows!
 Hey, every bird is rare somewhere.